-The Trigenics® OAT procedure for curing adhesive capsulitis frozen shoulder is a Non-Surgical Operation which is also medically referred to as the OAT “Manual Capsular Dissection” procedure in research articles (OAT-MCD).
+The Trigenics OAT procedure for curing adhesive capsulitis frozen shoulder is a Non-Surgical Operation.
+It is also medically referred to as the OAT “Manual Capsular Dissection” procedure in research articles (OAT-MCD).
 It can also be referred to as the Trigenics® Frozen Shoulder Recovery Procedure or the Trigenics® OAT nonsurgical operation.

 The entire curative process, including the OAT procedure itself with pre-op preparation and post-op rehabilitation, takes place over 2-3 hours.
 The actual final opening of the joint, however, at exactly the right moment during the operation, literally only takes a matter of moments to achieve permanent results in most cases.